What's so Sweet about Sweet Potatoes?

 - Support healthy vision – Beta-carotene

-How are they planted?
+How are sweet potatoes planted?

 Sweet potatoes are planted as “slips”, after the last spring frost.
 Slips are shoots that grow from a mature sweet potato.
 Many people can order slips through an online supply store and some start their own at home.
 Sweet potato plants need three to four months of warm temperatures in order to produce well.
 They successfully grow in zones 3-11.
 To learn more about planting zones, read our blog “Get in the Zone for National Garden Month”.
 The planting location should be well-drained soil with plenty of sun.
 They will also need plenty of room for the vines to spread and run.
 Slips should be planted 12 to 18 inches apart.

-How are they harvested?
+How are sweet potatoes harvested?

 Harvest can begin once the sweet potatoes are large enough for a meal and the leaves of the plant have begun to turn yellow.
 This is usually 3 to 4 months after planting.
 Most varieties take around 100 days to reach maturity.
 Roots of the plant will spread 4 to 6 inches deep in the soil, so you will need a shovel or spade fork to dig them up.
 Use the shovel or spade fork to loosen the soil around the plant (18 inch diameter, as to not injure the mature roots).
 Gently grab the base of the plant and begin to pull up and out of the ground.
 You may need to use your hands to dig up the sweet potatoes.
 Do not wash them, just gently brush off the dirt.
 They must be cured: Store in a warm location at high humidity for 10 to 14 days.
 While they are curing, make sure they are not crowded or touching one another.
 After 10 to 14 days, throw out any bruised or rotting potatoes.
 It is best to store them at a temperature between 55 and 60 degrees Fahrenheit.
 If stored properly, they can last for up to six months.